FREVA-CLINT/freva/README.md

 ### Installing the python package

-Use the `pip install` command to install the actual python core packages into your activated anvironment:
+Use the `pip install` command to install the actual python core packages into your activated environment:

 ```bash
 $: pip install -e .